Instability of microbial droplets growing on viscous substrates: Boundary integral formulation

 Taking the inverse Fourier transform and applying the convolution theorem (see appendix \ref{app:integral-operators}), we arrive at an integro-differential system of equations on $\Omega$:

 where

 is the volume potential of the two-dimensional bilaplacian $\laps^2$.
-Here $R(\Omega) = (|\Omega|/\pi)^{1/2}$ is a characteristic length scale and $\kappa$ is an integration constant.
-(The term $-[1+\log R(\Omega)]$ could be absorbed into the constant $\kappa$, however this choice will significantly simplify subsequent calculations.)
+Here $R(\Omega) = (|\Omega|/\pi)^{1/2}$ is a characteristic length scale and $\kappa$ is an integration constant relating to an effective domain height; see appendix \ref{app:constant} for an explicit characterization.
 The system (\ref{eq:u})-(\ref{eq:sigma}) forms the complete set of integro-differential equations for the droplet velocity $\bu$, growth pressure $p$, and density $\sigma$.

 In this system, the density $\sigma$ can be determined independently of $\bu$ and $p$ from Eq. (\ref{eq:sigma}).
 Moreover, taking the divergence of (\ref{eq:u}) and using (\ref{eq:divu}), we find

 where the operators $\cN_\Omega$ and $\cV_{\Omega,\kappa}$ are